jepstein-eagle/adaptable/packages/adaptable/upgrade-guide.md

 ## ag-Grid modularisation

-v6 now depends on ag-Grid >=22, which included a big shift in modularization when transitioning from ag-Grid 21.
+Version 6 depends on ag-Grid >=22, which included a big shift in modularization when transitioning from ag-Grid 21.

 AdapTable (both 'core' and wrappers) now depend on `@ag-grid-community/all-modules` (as a peer dependency), so please make sure you install it.